All startups must begin somewhere, and some of the world’s largest, highest-grossing Startups That Started in a Garage.

 Since then, Mattel has brought thousands of toys and games to the market, including Barbie, Scrabble, Matchbox cars, and the Fisher Price product line.

-Software giant Microsoft was started in 1975, in the garage of a young college drop-out called Bill Gates.
+Software giant Microsoft launched in 1975, in the garage of a young college drop-out called Bill Gates.

 After contacting Micro Instrumentation and Telemetry Systems (MITS), the creators of the Altair 8800, Gates and Allen were invited to write a BASIC programming language interpreter for the microcomputer.